trustyfridges/iroquoian-pageants/index.md

   height: '500px'
 ---

-This is a tester website of Wax for the purposes f=of tutorials
+This is a tester website of Wax for the purposes of tutorials

 ### Browse the Collection